 Now determine how many opportunities you need to find to close that many deals and sell your excess capacity .
 Your Close % is needed to help you calculate this.
 To calculate your Close %, you need to do a better job of keeping selling data.
 The first number necessary is usually pretty easy, it is how many deals you close in a set period of time i.e. weekly, monthly, quarterly, or annually.

 Next is the more difficult number – how many proposals or quotes did you prepare during the same period?
 This number is a little harder to gather as many companies don’t track the deals they don’t win.
 If you have a CRM sytem with an opportunity manager or a quoting system, then fining this number is not a problem.
 If you do not currently track this information, I suggest you take a look at our program Selling by the Numbers – Creating Predictability in Your Sales & Marketing or you can use the DE, Inc. Revenue Engine Performance Analyzer to help you with these calculations.

 With these 2 numbers in hand your calculation is pretty easy:

 - Close % = Number of Closed Deals / Number of Quotes

 Let say that you closed 10 deals last month and put 37 quotes out to get those 10 deals.
 Your Close % would be as follows:

 So to get to your target of 14 you need to write 52 quotes.

 - Quotes Needed = 51.8

 Next, you will need to sell excess capacity look to new customer acquisition.
-Finding new customers will require an increase to marketing.
-In a future posting you will learn how to determine the marketing effort needed to find new customers and hit your target.
+Finding new customers requires an increase to your marketing efforts.
+In a future posting, you will learn how to determine the marketing effort needed to find new customers and hit your target.
 Until then, happy selling!